AurelieGilet/AurelieGilet.github.io/README.md

 They're the witnesses of my progress.

-This site is visible on https://www.aurelie-gilet.com
+This site is visible on https://www.aurelie-gilet.website

+P.S.: I intend to remake entirely my portfolio in the upcomming month.